 This course provides the theoretical science base for multidimensional health and advanced physical assessment of individuals across the life span with emphasis on the adult.
 Complexities, variations and differences from expected health patterns and parameters, including contextual perspectives, cultural-ethnic influences and risk factor identification will be discussed.
 Advanced assessment skill development including analysis and comprehensive synthesis of accurate subjective and objective data to identify health-related problems, form working data bases, broaden diagnostic skills, and develop management plans for application to the advanced practice nurse role will be emphasized.
 Application of critical thinking and clinical decision-making are incorporated with each system and problem-oriented issue.
-Essential nurse-person implications for the promotion of health will be incorporated throughout.
+Essential nurseperson implications for the promotion of health will be incorporated throughout.
 Weekly laboratory practicum facilitates refinement of competent advanced assessment skills and documentation.
+Lecture: 2 units: Clinical: 2 units.